10 Essentials for Hiking & Backpacking: What Every Hiker Needs

 - Lip balm

-- If you don’t want to make your own kit you can get great ready made kits for every type of adventure from My Medic.
+If you don’t want to piece together your own kit, you can get great ready-made kits for every type of adventure from My Medic.
+These also make excellent gifts for other hikers and backpackers in your life (or just to throw in the car for emergencies).

 #2 Navigation

-Even on cloudy days it is so important to protect your face and body from the damaging rays of the sun and wind.
-Essential items for every hike are always a hat or visor, long sleeves, neck gaiter or bandana to protect your face from sun and wind as well as sunglasses and sunscreen.
+Even on cloudy days, it is so important to protect your face and body from the damaging rays of the sun and wind.
+Essential sun protection items for every hike are a hat or visor, long sleeves, a neck gaiter or bandana to protect your face from sun and wind, sunglasses, and sunscreen (aim for SPF 30+).
+Many of the best hikes leave you totally exposed under the sun for long periods, and the last thing you want is a nasty sunburn or cumuluative sun damage that increases your cancer risk.

 Looking for outdoor equipment at a great price?
-Then you will love Decathlon.
+You will love Decathlon.

-I can’t tell you how many times I have been saved by having a flashlight in my pack.
-Always pack a headlamp and flashlight in your kit and make sure you bring extra batteries and make sure your devices are fully charged before hitting the trail.
-Sometimes trails take longer than you thought, and the worst thing is trying to stay on a trail in the dark without a light, it can be the difference between life and death.
+I can’t tell you how many times I have been saved by having a flashlight in my pack!
+Always pack a headlamp and flashlight in your kit.
+Make sure you bring extra batteries or a way to charge your lights, and always ensure your devices are fully charged before hitting the trail.
+Sometimes trails take longer than you think, and the worst thing is trying to stay on a trail in the dark without a light.
+On some trails, it can literally be the difference between life and death.

 #6 Fire